beny-bee/Wave2Page/README.md

 # Wave2Page
-Supervised and Experiential Learning (SEL) - Master in Artificial Intelligence
+Intelligent System Project (ISP) - Master in Artificial Intelligence

 ## Authors
+- Gerard Carvaca
-- Sonia Rabanaque
+- Benjami Parellada
 - Armando Rodriguez
-- Pablo Ruiz
-- Hasnain Shafqat

 ## Running interface for the first time
 These sections show how to create virtual environment for our script and how to install dependencies.
-The first thing to do is to install Python 3.9.
+The first thing to do is to install Python 3.11.
 1. Open folder in terminal
 ```bash
 cd <root_folder_of_project>/